darumous1301/The-Syntax-of-Crimes-Pandoras-Protocol/README.md

 ## 1️⃣ Encapsulation
 > 🔒 **Data Hiding & Protection**

-Encapsulation was implemented to protect sensitive data and provide controlled access through getter and setter methods.
-Private attributes ensure that internal object states cannot be modified directly from outside the class.
+The game protects sensitive case data by making all fields in the Case class private and providing controlled access through public getters and setters.

 ```java
 //preview from actual code